Crew Resources

 • A few zip-ties.
 (For the same reason.)

 • Extra (large size) garbage bags (just to keep things dry in the dinghy, etc...
 And for garbage.
-In the Caribbean, folks charge a fixed fee for garbage removal by the bag...so big black ones are a much better deal than the little kitchen ones since they cost the same to have removed.
+In the Caribbean, folks charge a fixed fee for garbage removal by the bag...so big black ones are a much better deal than the little kitchen ones since they often cost the same to have removed.
 If each couple brings 5-6 large black bags, we should be good.)

 • Sailing gloves (if you are planning to help with sailing.
 Weight-lifting gloves are perfect for this purpose.)